 All Summer Program Faculty & Staff are First Aid/CPR certified.
 In consultation with the Athletic Trainer, Summer Program Faculty & Staff will treat minor injuries to students with their first aid knowledge.
 Summer Program Faculty & Staff will call 9-1-1 immediately if any student is significantly injured.
 They will follow that call with notification to parents and/or guardians of students involved.

 In the case of minor or major infractions, an Accident/Injury Report will be filed by staff & faculty involved in alleviating the incident.
 Families will be notified about any safety concerns by the Director of Summer Programs.

 At Overlake, we believe discipline is a community responsibility, all faculty and staff contribute to maintaining standards of student conduct.
 During our Summer Program, we will ask all Teachers and Summer Program Staff to make clear their academic and behavioral expectations at the start of each session.
 It will be the responsibility of these faculty and staff members to hold students accountable for the expectations they have assigned using the best practices of classroom management.

-Issues of classroom management, such as, but not limited to, minor infractions such as socializing in class and tardiness, maybe handled by the teacher at his or her discretion.
-In such cases where the student has not responded to the teacher‘s corrective measures, she or he may refer the student to the Director of Summer Programs.
+Issues of classroom management, such as, but not limited to, minor infractions such as socializing in class and tardiness, may be handled by the teacher at their discretion.
+In such cases where the student has not responded to the teacher‘s corrective measures, they may refer the student to the Summer Program Director.